 The tool of choice to describe properties of atomic nuclei from light to heavy and from drip-line to drip-line is the nuclear density functional theory (NDFT).
 At present, about 3000 atomic nuclei have been experimentally observed, but present-day NDFT models predict the existence of at least twice more nuclei bound with respect to particle emission.

 The York theory group has a strong expertise in this domain of physics and plays a major active role in the international arena.
 The York-Lyon-Jyväskylä collaboration aims to build new-generation density functionals with improved spectroscopic properties.
 The overarching goal is to develop numerical simulations providing a robust and precise description of the large amount of data collected over the years of experimental studies.

-> Depending on student’s predisposition, the thesis may be more focused towards exploitation of existing tools, comparison with data, and collaboration with experimentalists or towards development of novel theoretical approaches.
-They will learn advanced methods of NDFT and employ existing high-performance-computing resources developed at York.
+Depending on student’s predisposition, the thesis may be more focused towards exploitation of existing tools, comparison with data and collaboration with experimentalists, or towards development of novel theoretical approaches.
+The student will learn advanced methods of NDFT and employ existing high-performance-computing resources developed at York.